Wells Fargo Downgrade Murphy Oil Corporation [MUR]. What else is Wall St. saying?

 Reflecting on the efficiency of the workforce at the company, Murphy Oil Corporation [MUR] managed to generate an average of $103,704 per employee.
 Receivables Turnover for the company is 7.43 with a Total Asset Turnover recorded at a value of 0.25.Murphy Oil Corporation’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.30 and a Current Ratio set at 1.40.

-With the latest financial reports released by the company, Murphy Oil Corporation posted 0.15/share EPS, while the average EPS was predicted by analysts to be reported at 0.26/share.When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -42.30%.
+With the latest financial reports released by the company, Murphy Oil Corporation posted 0.21/share EPS, while the average EPS was predicted by analysts to be reported at 0.18/share.When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 16.70%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for MUR.